smart-led-suite/led-blaster/README.md

 1. assign pins to led colors (i.e. 17 = blue led)
 2. enter desired fade mode (linear, exp., no fade)
 3. enter target brigthness for each led/for all rgbw leds (the program will then fade according to the fade mode
-4. option to connect an sound sensor
+4. option to connect a sound sensor
 5. some additional modes like continious fade to random color w/ defined speed etc.
 6. an alarm clock which fades on all/some leds slowly at a given time (sunrise simulation to wake up easily) (in coordination with some PHP code...)
 7. more to come...

 #Commands

 echo them into /dev/led-blaster
+e.g. `echo w=1000 > /dev/led-blaster`

 1. RGBW brightnesses: